Sahasam (1992 film): Plot

-The film begins with two stout-hearted cops Bhanu & Chandu who thwart the felonious deeds of MLA Maruthi Rao and his sibling Sanjay.
-Ongoing they find their love interests Usha the daughter of Commissioner Prabhakar & Rekha a lecturer.
+The film begins with two stout-hearted cops, Bhanu & Chandu, who thwart the felonious deeds of MLA Maruthi Rao and his sibling Sanjay.
+Ongoing, they find their love interest, Usha, the daughter of Commissioner Prabhakar & Rekha, a lecturer.
 Once Rekha spots an alleged offense of Sanjay and gets ahead as a witness.
-Ergo, she burnt lively when Chandu outbursts on Sanjay and is slaughtered.
-Now Bhanu commences an investigation and accumulates attests that are smashed by blackguards.
+Ergo, Sanjay burns Rekha alive when Chandu outbursts on Sanjay and slaughters her.
+Now, Bhanu has begun an investigation, but black guards have smashed accumulated attests.
 Hence, enraged Bhanu knocks out the lawbreakers by hanging them publicly.
 At last, the judiciary acquits Bhanu as proof is absent.
 Finally, the movie ends with Bhanu persistently doing his duty.